timker/docs/docs/_documentation/JWT-AuthProvider.md

 HMAC is the simplest to use as it lets you use the same AuthKey to Sign and Verify the message.

-But if preferred you can use a RSA Keys to sign and verify tokens by changing the `HashAlgorithm` and specifying a RSA Private Key:
+But if preferred you can use an RSA Key to sign and verify tokens by changing the `HashAlgorithm` and specifying a RSA Private Key:

 ```csharp